nasa/cumulus/docs/features/execution_payload_retention.md

 ```

 Upon launch of this elasticsearch task, the cleanExecutions lambda will log (accessible from CloudWatch) the task_id needed above, along with its best guess (subject to change if you are ssh tunnelling to the es cluster etc.) of the es_endpoint and formatted curl commands

+## Execution backlog cleanup

+Because many users have accumulated a substantial backlog of un-cleaned execution payloads, this lambda specifies an update_limit configuration to avoid overwhelming elasticsearch and hogging too many resources.
+For backlog cleanup it is recommended the following

+- set the daily_execution_payload_cleanup_schedule_expression to run this hourly: `"cron(0 * * * ? *)"`
+- a conservative update_limit is 1,000,000: this has been tested to be workable on a 1 node t2.small.search cluster

+Starting with this configuration 24 million es records per day can be cleaned up.
+A more aggressive schedule is likely possible, but will need testing in SIT/UAT to ensure compatibility with cluster configuration.
+Once backlog has been taken care of, a similar configuration should be able to run once per day and keep up with ingest rate

 ### Configuration